t4sk/t4sk.github.io/video-scripts/gas.md

 and 100 gas is left after the 3rd iteration
 On the 4th iteration, it uses up all remaining `100 gas` midway through the iteration and the function is forcefully stopped.

-As you can see `gas` prevents code from running forever.

 # what is gas price